Ouch my breasts hurt!

 · If your pain is due to muscle strain, rest, as well as yoga or pilates will help.

 · Manage your stress—yes, this affects breast pain!
 Try incorporating deep breathing exercises once or twice into your daily routine.

-If you decide to choose natural remedies, I will conduct a detailed assessment of your symptoms: when they started and what may have been happening around that time.
+If you decide to choose an integrative approach that complements conventional medical care, I will conduct a detailed assessment of your symptoms: when they started and what may have been happening around that time.
 Occasionally breast pain is preceded by trauma, like a stray elbow or bad fall.
 As well, the nature and location of the pain are important.
 I will also try to find out as much as possible about who you are as a person.
 This is because homeopathy is a holistic health care modality.

 If the cause of your breast pain is a pectoral muscle strain, you will probably be given a homeopathic remedy that matches the pattern and location of the pain you experience and will also help heal the strained muscle.